tushdon2/Qiskit_Hackathon_IITR_2021/README.md

 * Install [**Downloads Overwrite Already Existing Files**](https://chrome.google.com/webstore/detail/downloads-overwrite-alrea/lddjgfpjnifpeondafidennlcfagekbp) Chrome extension.

 ## How to use GUI?
-  * Click on configure to configure the webcam
+  * Click on "Configure" to configure the webcam
   * Now make the hand gesture of whichever symbol you want to choose (i.e rock, paper, scissor, lizard, spock)
   * Click on “Take Snapshot”
-  * Continue playing until either of you or computer scores 5 points
+  * Continue playing until either you or computer scores 5 points
   * Whoever scores 5 points first, wins the game
   * For starting a new game, reload the game.